mbabynames search ✿

 Jorge Benjamin

-The meaning of Jorge is "noble and strong"; Benjamin is "son of the right hand".
+The meaning of Jorge is "farmer"; Benjamin is "son of the right hand".
 There is a natural balance between the two.
 The hard B in Benjamin gives a clean break after Jorge's open vowel ending.

 Jorge Christopher

-Jorge carries the meaning "noble and strong" while Christopher brings "bearer of Christ".
+Jorge carries the meaning "farmer" while Christopher brings "bearer of Christ".
 Said together, Jorge Christopher has both weight and warmth.
 The longer Christopher (3 syllables) builds on the shorter Jorge, giving the name forward momentum.

 Jorge James